simplifiedcourses/simplifiedcourses.github.io/_posts/2022-12-06-angular-change-detection-quiz-explained.md

 ## The Angular Change Detection Quiz explained

 I explained the entire thing in this video, and I give a bunch of pointers as well.
-I'm looking forward to getting feedback of you on this!
+I'm looking forward to getting feedback from you on this!

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/W7JgNdSLFWs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>